zkikvidze/honeytokens/README.md

 search.py - Just queries json.

-for now, there is no error checking (mostly) and lacks lots of things. but works.
+for now, there is no error checking (mostly) and lacks lots of things. but works. tested on python 3.8